yatoxlee/yatoxlee.github.io/README.md

 ---
 3/16/25
-I took a look at of the internships of bili, but I found that I can't apply for most of them because they required students majored in computer science.
+I took a look at the internships of bili, but I found that I can't apply for most of them because they required students majored in computer science.

 I found that the internship that I can apply for is related to data analysis, which didn't mention Phys. are wanted in specific.